midhunkrishna/is_mergeable/README.md

 ### Is Mergeable?

-This is a TamperMonkey user script that prompts when a user clicks 'Merge PR' green button.
+This is a TamperMonkey user script that marks a mergeable PR as 'Un Mergeable' until certain tasks are completed.
 #### What is TamperMonkey

 TamperMonkey is a browser extension that runs user installed scripts.